bpwiselybabu/artoolkit5/README.txt

 	* OpenSceneGraph (optional; The ARToolKit OSG renderer requires OpenSceneGraph).
 Package 'openscenegraph'.
 	* OpenVRML (optional; the ARToolKit VRML renderer requires OpenVRML): Binary deb packages are available from http://www.openvrml.org/.

-Opening the project files

-  Windows

-	Open the "VisualStudio" directory, then the appropriate directory for your compiler version, and then the "ARToolKit5.sln" solution file.

-  Mac OS X

-	Open the ARToolKit5.xcodeproj, found inside the Xcode folder.

-  Linux

-	The SDK build system uses a Configure script and makefiles.
-To run the script, use this command from a terminal window:

-		./Configure

 Release notes.
 --------------